apitally/.github/profile/README.md

 # Welcome to Apitally 👋

-**A refreshingly simple REST API companion for busy engineering teams using Python.**
+**Your refreshingly simple REST API companion.**

-Apitally offers simple API monitoring and API key management that is easy to set up and use with new and existing API projects.
+Apitally gives you valuable insights into how your APIs are being used and allows you to secure your applications with API keys managed through a simple dashboard.
+It is easy to set up and use with new and existing API projects.

-🚀 [Get started](https://app.apitally.io) for free in less than 5 minutes.
+🚀 [Get started](https://docs.apitally.io/quickstart) for free in less than 5 minutes.

 Learn more on our 🌎 [website](https://apitally.io) or check out the 📚 [documentation](https://docs.apitally.io).

+## Features

-## API monitoring
+### API monitoring & analytics

 - Monitor API traffic, errors, and response times with our simple dashboard.
 - Get insights into the usage and performance of each endpoint.
 - Filter by consumer to understand different usage patterns.

-## API key management
+### API key management

 - Easily secure your endpoints with API key authentication.
 - Manage API keys, scopes and permissions in our simple dashboard.